Polaroid Go review: Instant fun & convenience with a few small caveats

 The camera’s shooting options are all controlled by the flash button.
 Press it twice in rapid succession to activate the double exposure mode.
 Activate or deactivate the self-timer by holding it down for two seconds.
 Hit it once to turn the flash on and again to turn it off.
 And that’s it.
 Everything else is automatic, so just press the shutter when you’re ready.

-The entirety of the camera is basically plastic, which makes it incredibly light and easy to handle while feeling solid.
+The entirety of the camera is basically plastic, which makes it incredibly light and easy to handle while still feeling solid.
 There’s nothing fragile about it, and it happily dangles from the included wrist strap for easy access.
 Essentially, the Go is the mini version of the Polaroid Now, but the layout and lens do allude to the extremely classic SX-70 Land Camera.

 In use